benny-jon/searchi/README.md

-# NOTE: I will be migrating the repo to use Pagination V3 soon.

-# Paging Library Demo App in Kotlin
+# Paging V3 Library Demo App in Kotlin

-A simple demo app to test out the new Paging Library released by Google as part of the Architectural Components.
+A simple demo app to test out the new Paging V3 Library released by Google as part of the Architectural Components.
 The app consist of a simple List of infinite amount images displayed in 3 columns, which are loaded base on a search query to the Flickr API.

 ## Screenshot